01-edu/public/subjects/0-shell/job-control/audit.md

 [3]+  Stopped                 python
 ```

-###### Can you confirm that the program only displays the list with stopped jobs like the example above?
+###### Can you confirm that the program only displays the list with stopped jobs like in the example above?

 ##### Try to run the command `"kill 7764"`(the process ID must be yours this is just an example).